 Many of us blindly place our faith in the hands of financial advisers, not always aware of whether they are regulated or unregulated.
-The more dubious pension investment opportunities will often involve an extremely complicated investment structure.
-This not only means that you are effectively signing away your funds out of your control, but it puts an even greater distance between you and your pension assets.
+The more dubious pension investment opportunities often involve an extremely complicated investment structure.
+This not only means you are effectively signing away your funds out of your control, but it puts an even greater distance between you and your pension assets.
 Be very careful!

-Long-term/locked-in pension investments
+Long-term or locked-in pension investments

-While some unregulated financial advisers may look the part, talk the talk and offer you what seems like a viable investment, this is not always the case.
-We often hear talk of long-term pension investment opportunities that may take "years come to fruition," which often come with a limited access period.
+While some unregulated financial advisers may look the part, talk the talk and offer what seems like a viable investment, this is not always the case.
+We often hear talk of long-term pension investment opportunities that may take "years come to fruition," which usually come with a limited access period.
 Unfortunately, by the time many people come to cash in these investments, they realise they are long gone.

 There is no such thing as a free lunch in the business world, and this is very much the case in your private financial life, too.
 Those looking to part you and your pension fund assets will often be very persuasive using an array of expressive phrases such as: